use-inkubator/Ecosystem-Grants/applications/WASM_contract_decoder.md

 ## Future Plans

-After creating this contract-agnostic template we will follow with another grant to prepare a tool for Ink! builders to access the data from their smart contracts.
+After creating this contract-agnostic template we will follow with another grant to prepare a tool for Ink! builders to transform data into useful insights.